VeikkaHimmi/Graph-based-Chess/README.md

 # Graph-based-chess
 Project idea is to test what implications graph data structure has on basic chess, and maybe eventually on chess engine.
+Ongoing.